florintanasa/utils/patch/README.md

 # $`\textcolor{teal}{\texttt{Patch}}`$
 Usefully patch for **BRGV-OS**
 ### $`\textcolor{teal}{\texttt{set\_pt\_gnome.sh}}`$
-This script add modification for user what use Portuguese (Brazil) language and add some packages for localize.
+This script add modification for user what use Portuguese (Brazil) language, add default keyboard 'br' and add some packages for localize.
 Translate:

 |     English     |       Portuguese       |